Menu

 May 17, 2011

-The State University of New York Board of Trustees has appointed three faculty physicians at SUNY Downstate Medical Center to distinguished ranks, the highest system honors conferred upon SUNY instructional faculty.
+The State University of New York Board of Trustees has appointed three faculty physicians at SUNY Downstate Health Sciences University to distinguished ranks, the highest system honors conferred upon SUNY instructional faculty.
 Todd C. Sacktor, MD, has been named distinguished professor; Jack A. DeHovitz, MD, MPH, has been named distinguished service professor; and Lisa R. Merlin, MD, has been named distinguished teaching professor.

 The Distinguished Professorship is conferred upon individuals at SUNY’s state-operated campuses who have achieved national or international prominence and a distinguished reputation within the individual’s chosen field.
 This year, the Board of Trustees approved the appointments of 25 faculty members to distinguished ranks.